star icon star icon

 The Gambling Act of 2003 declared that all forms of gambling are illegal if the government has not authorised them.
 The Gambling Commission was also established this year, and its purpose was to provide licences and the conditions that come with those licences.
 The Department of Internal Affairs runs and oversees all gambling activities, and the Gambling Commission itself.

-The Gambling Act has been amended twice since it was implemented, once in 2005 and again in 2015, but neither of these revisions changed anything regarding the stance on online gambling.
-The government is working on a third amendment to change how the country regulates the online casino industry and protects the ever-growing community.
+The Gambling Act has been amended thrice since it was implemented, once in 2005, again in 2015, and in 2026.
+Neither of the first two revisions changed anything regarding the stance on online gambling.
+However, the third amendment changed how the country regulates the online casino industry and protects the ever-growing community.

 When it comes to online gambling, the law is pretty clear.
-Currently, it is deemed illegal for any online casino operators to run sites from within the borders of New Zealand.
+Now, online casino operators are free to offer their services to NZ players, provided they have a licence from the government to do so.

 Are gambling winnings taxable in New Zealand?